All of the best things to do in Edmonton, Canada in our comprehensive guide. You’ll be amazed at what to do in Edmonton, no matter your travel style!

 Although part of a large chain hotel, the Comfort Inn Edmonton West offers a great value in terms of affordability and amenities.

-There is a variety of room selection, ranging from a single king or queen bed to double beds.
+There is a variety of room selections, ranging from a single king or queen bed to double beds.

 Each room comes standard with a kitchenette complete with a microwave, coffee, refrigerator and minibar.